RolandJAAI/klonaudio/README.md

 **Open-source text-to-speech models for European languages are significantly lagging behind.** While English TTS has seen remarkable progress, speakers of German, French, Spanish, Polish, and dozens of other European languages have been underserved by the open-source community.

-KlonAudio builds on the excellent work by [KugelAudio](https://github.com/Kugelaudio/kugelaudio-open) and the [VibeVoice team at Microsoft](https://github.com/microsoft/VibeVoice), restoring the full voice cloning capabilities using approximately **200,000 hours** of highly pre-processed and enhanced speech data from the [YODAS2 dataset](https://huggingface.co/datasets/espnet/yodas).
+KlonAudio is restoring the full voice cloning capabilities and builds on the excellent work by [KugelAudio](https://github.com/Kugelaudio/kugelaudio-open) using approximately **200,000 hours** of highly pre-processed and enhanced speech data from the [YODAS2 dataset](https://huggingface.co/datasets/espnet/yodas), and the [VibeVoice team at Microsoft](https://github.com/microsoft/VibeVoice) for the base model.

 ## 🏆 Benchmark Results: Outperforming ElevenLabs

-**KugelAudio (base model) achieves state-of-the-art performance**, beating industry leaders including ElevenLabs in rigorous human preference testing.
+**KlonAudio uses the KugelAudio model, which achieves state-of-the-art performance**, beating industry leaders including ElevenLabs in rigorous human preference testing.
 KlonAudio inherits this quality and adds full voice cloning capabilities.

 ### Human Preference Benchmark (A/B Testing)

-We conducted extensive A/B testing with **339 human evaluations** to compare KugelAudio against leading TTS models.
+Kugelaudio conducted extensive A/B testing with **339 human evaluations** to compare KugelAudio against leading TTS models.
 Participants listened to a reference voice sample, then compared outputs from two models and selected which sounded more human and closer to the original voice.

 ### German Language Evaluation